franceenarosy2020-stack/ds-lab-programs/README.md

 # Data Structures Lab Programs

-## 📌 Overview
+## Overview

-This repository contains Data Structures laboratory programs completed as part of the B.Tech Computer Science and Engineering (KTU) curriculum.
+This repository contains Data Structures lab programs completed as part of the B.Tech Computer Science and Engineering curriculum (KTU).

-The programs are implemented in C and cover fundamental data structures and algorithms including stacks, queues, linked lists, sorting techniques, sparse matrix operations, polynomial manipulation, and expression evaluation.
+The programs are written in C and cover the basic concepts taught in the Data Structures laboratory course.

----

-## 🧠 Concepts Covered
+## Topics Covered

-- Arrays
 - Stacks
 - Queues
 - Circular Queues